Keerthan22-sys/multi-agent-system-a2a-mcp/README.md

 ## Setup

-Clone the repo, create a virtual environment, install dependencies, and install the small local `synapse` package:
+Clone the repo, create a virtual environment, install dependencies, and install the local `synapse` package:

 ```bash
 cd multi-agent-system-a2a-mcp